 Internet Control Message Protocol (ICMP) is the key network layer protocol that implements the TCP/IP protocol suite.
 An IP is not a reliable protocol, the TCP/IP suite does provide for messages to be sent in the event of certain errors.
-These messages are sent using the services of ICMP and contain information for a status of the network itself rather than application data.
+The ICMP services send these messages which contain information for a status of the network itself rather than application data.
 These messages provide feedback about issues related to the processing of IP packets under certain situation, not to make IP reliable.
 ICMP messages are not required and are often not allowed within a network for security reasons.

 - Host confirmation